-38. By reference to the various Tax Invoices and the Payment Claim documents, it can be seen that the Applicant's claim fulfils the requirements under the [1st] Contract for making a Payment Claim and in so doing complies with section 4 of the Act.
+- 38. By reference to the Payment Claim documents and the Respondent's letter rejecting the claim, referred to as a "Progress Certificate" by the Respondent, it can be seen that the Applicant's claim fulfils the requirements under the Eva Valley Contract for making a Payment Claim and in so doing complies with section 4 of the Act. - 39.
+The Applicant submits that the implied provisions of the Act are engaged as, in its view, there are no written provisions in the PCWS CGC 2.18 "...about when and how the Principal (or the Superintendent on its behalf) must respond to a payment claim". - 40.
+The Respondent submits that the Eva Valley Contract, which incorporates the SC 2.18.1 "...is clearly and unequivocally a written provision enabling the Contractor to make a claim to the Principal for a progress payment for the obligations (e.g. the works and services) it has performed under the contract and a written provision about how the Principal is to respond to a payment claim made by the Contractor and when it must be made".

-- 39. The Applicant submits that the implied provisions of the Act are engaged as, in its view, there are no written provisions in the PCWS CGC 2.18 "...about when and how the Principal (or the Superintendent on its behalf) must respond to a payment claim". - 40.
-The Respondent submits that the [1st] Contract, which incorporates the SC 2.18.1 "...is clearly and unequivocally a written provision enabling the Contractor to make a claim to the Principal for a progress payment for the obligations (e.g. the works and services) it has performed under the contract and a written provision about how the Principal is to respond to a payment claim made by the Contractor and when it must be made. - 41.
-I do not agree with the Applicant's view on this point.
-The [1st] Contract holds broad written terms about the making of a claim, how and by when the claim is to be paid and how and by when the Respondent is to respond to the claim. - 42.
-I am satisfied that the Applicant's Payment Claim lodged on 20 January 2014, was a valid payment claim made under the contract and I am also satisfied that the Applicant's Payment Claim is a valid payment claim for the purposes of the Act. - 43.
-Section 8 of the Act Payment Dispute A payment dispute arises if: - (a) when the amount claimed in a payment claim is due to be paid under the contract, the amount has not been paid in full or the claim has been rejected or wholly or partly disputed; or

-- (b) when an amount retained by a party under the contract is due to be paid under the contract, the amount has not been paid; or - c) when any security held by a party under the contract is due to be returned under the contract, the security has not been returned. - 44.
+- 41. I do not agree with the Applicant's view on this point.
+The Eva Valley Contract holds broad written terms about the making of a claim, how and by when the claim is to be paid and how and by when the Respondent is to respond to the claim. - 42.
+I am satisfied that the Applicant's Payment Claim lodged on 20 January 2014 was a valid payment claim made under the Contract.
+I am also satisfied that the Applicant's Payment Claim is a valid payment claim for the purposes of the Act. - 43.
+Section 8 of the Act Payment Dispute A payment dispute arises if: - (a) when the amount claimed in a payment claim is due to be paid under the contract, the amount has not been paid in full or the claim has been rejected or wholly or partly disputed; or - (b) when an amount retained by a party under the contract is due to be paid under the contract, the amount has not been paid; or - c) when any security held by a party under the contract is due to be returned under the contract, the security has not been returned. - 44.
 The Applicant made a valid payment claim on 20 January 2014.
-The Respondent subsequently assessed and rejected that claim on 28 January 2014.
-The Applicant's Payment Claim was to be paid under the [1st] Contract provisions on or before 19 February 2014. - 45.
-The Respondent rejected the Applicant's Payment Claim on 28 January 2014 and failed to pay the claim, in whole or part, by 19 February 2014, that is "within thirty (30) days of receipt of claims".
+The Respondent subsequently assessed and, by letter, rejected that claim on 28 January 2014.
+The Applicant's Payment Claim was to be paid under the Eva Valley Contract provisions on or before 19 February 2014.

+45. The Respondent rejected the Applicant's Payment Claim on 28 January 2014 and failed to pay the claim, in whole or part, by 19 February 2014, that is "within thirty (30) days of receipt of claims".
 The contract payment requirement of section 8 of the Act arose in Department of Construction and Infrastructure v Urban and Rural Contracting Pty Ltd and Anor [2012] NTSC 22 at para 20 where Barr J stated: